Something More (Secondhand Serenade song)

-"Something More" is the first single by alternative rock band Secondhand Serenade from their third studio album, Hear Me Now.
-The track was released onto iTunes on June 1, 2010, as a deluxe single with a bonus track "You Are a Drug", a video showing the making of "Something More", and a digital booklet.
+"Something More" is a song by alternative rock band Secondhand Serenade, released as the first single from their third studio album, Hear Me Now.
+The track was released onto iTunes on June 1, 2010, as a deluxe single with bonus track "You Are a Drug", a video showing the making of "Something More", and a digital booklet.
 The song first appeared on Kid Kraddick's nationally syndicated radio show on May 17, 2010.

 Background

 Driven by a piano melody and mid-tempo percussion, the ballad is focused on Vesely's vocals, as he wails about self-revelation and purpose in life: "There must be something more.
 Do we know what we're fighting for?...
 I fooled everyone and now what will I become?
 I have to start this over...
 There must be something more.
 Do we know what we're fighting for?", the hypnotic ballad reflects on learning how to forgive and move on from a shattered relationship.